 A child with asthma may have an inhaler.
 Any child with asthma needs to have health care form signed by the parent and the doctor.
-If parents consider that their child is responsible and capable then the child may look after their own inhaler.
-With younger children the inhaler will be kept by the school in such a way as to be easily accessible to the child.
+The inhaler will be kept by the school in such a way as to be easily accessible to the child.